An Unlikely Partnership: Agriculture + Social Media

 A perfect example of the power social media wields is the case of finely textured beef, inappropriately dubbed “pink slime.”
 Let’s examine how the spread of misinformation caused a 3.4 million pound decrease in meat sales per week.

-In 2012, ABC News published a story criticizing (lean) “finely textured beef.”
+In 2012, ABC News aired a series of stories on (lean) “finely textured beef.”
 The hysteria caused by this initial story is an example of crisis communication.
 It was the perfect storm of hyper, overzealous media and uninformed consumers.

 “If you don’t read the newspaper, you’re uninformed.
 If you read the newspaper, you’re misinformed.”Mark Twain